 One of the most important ways that you can help to cut back on your expenses when you are driving OTR is to set a budget for your journey.
 With a clear budget in mind, you can avoid overspending when you visit restaurants, truck stops, and other businesses along the road.
 As you are creating your budget, you may want to make categories for food, business expenses, and entertainment.

 Pack Your Meals

 Dining out at restaurants can start to get expensive, especially if you spend many of the days out of each month on the road.
 Rather than eating out at every meal, you can save money when you are OTR by packing the majority of your food.
 Trail mix, healthy sandwiches, and protein bars are all examples of healthy food items that you can prepare or purchase before your journey.

 Maintain Your Truck

-Proper truck maintenance is also key for saving money when you are OTR.
-If your truck is poorly maintained, you may wind up spending some of your budget on unexpected parts or repairs.
-Keeping your truck maintained can also help to improve its fuel efficiency, which will help you to safe further money.
+Proper truck maintenance is also key to saving money when you are OTR.
+If your truck is poorly maintained, you may wind up spending some of your budgets on unexpected parts or repairs.
+Keeping your truck maintained can also help to improve its fuel efficiency, which will help you to save further money.

 If you have questions about what to expect during your career as a truck driver, contact DSW Drivers.
 Our top-rated Tucson trucking company can provide you with all of the information that you need to get hired for your very first trucking job.
 Give us a call at (888) 266-7534 to learn more about the advantages of working for our company.